dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ## Logging into and configuring your Azure Subscription via the Azure CLI

-In this steps, you'll login to your Azure subscription from your workstations command line.
+In this task, you'll login to your Azure subscription from your workstation's command line.
 There are multiple ways to login to the Azure-CLI.
-You can learn about alternate login methods here: [Log in to Azure from the Azure CLI](https://docs.microsoft.com/en-us/azure/xplat-cli-connect)
+You can learn about alternate login methods here: [Log in to Azure from the Azure CLI](https://docs.microsoft.com/en-us/azure/xplat-cli-connect).
 We'll be using the "**Azure login with interactive login**" method:

 1. From your system's command prompt or terminal, enter the following command to set the azure-cli into "Azure Resource Manager" mode (ARM):